robert-j-webb/stackedit/safe eval.md

 Most importantly, it’s blatant duplication of code that already exists on the client.
 I’m essentially rewriting the browsers implementation of parsing JS and evaluating it.
 Their implementation is going to be 1000 more resilient, more performant, and more stable than anything I could write.

 The fact is, using `eval` instead of writing a lexer/calculator is a much better option for multiple reasons.
-Implementing a lexer/calculator is about as difficult as implementing a reduced set of JavaScript in JavaScript.
+Implementing a lexer/calculator is about as difficult as implementing a reduced set of JS in JS.

 ### On Code quality